Nate Thompson completed his seventh season as an assistant coach for the Arkansas baseball program in 2024.

-Thompson, the Razorbacks’ hitting coach and recruiting coordinator, has helped develop numerous All-Americans, All-SEC honorees and MLB draft selections since joining the program ahead of the 2018 campaign.
+Thompson, the Razorbacks’ hitting coach and recruiting coordinator, has helped develop eight All-Americans, 18 All-SEC honorees and 24 MLB draft selections since joining the program ahead of the 2018 campaign.
 Under Thompson’s guidance, outfielder Heston Kjerstad, taken by the Baltimore Orioles with the second overall pick of the 2020 MLB Draft, became Arkansas’ highest-selected draftee since infielder Jeff King was picked first overall by the Pittsburgh Pirates in 1986.

-Highlighted by Kjerstad’s selection, 20 Razorback hitters have heard their names called in the MLB draft since 2018.
+Highlighted by Kjerstad’s selection, 24 Razorback hitters have heard their names called in the MLB draft since 2018.
 No program in the country has had more hitters selected in the MLB draft than Arkansas since Thompson’s first year on the job.

 On the field, Arkansas has displayed jaw-dropping power and prolific run-scoring ability since Thompson began working with the hitters, posting four of the top five school records for home runs in a season under his watch: 109 (2021), 106 (2022), 98 (2018) and 92 (2023).
 The Razorbacks recorded consecutive 100-homer seasons in 2021 (109) and 2022 (106) for the first time in school history.
 Arkansas also leads the SEC in runs scored (2,508) and runs batted in (2,326) since 2018.